-Note: This switch does not affect the ability to read information from a diskette.
+This switch does not affect the ability to read information from a diskette.

-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn the computer and all other connected devices off. - Disconnect all external cables attached to the computer, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - 1 Locate the rocker switches on the system board.
-Refer to the label inside the computer or see "Identifying Parts on the System Board" on page 14. - 2 For normal diskette operation or for read-only diskette operation, set switch 8 as illustrated below.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Disconnect all external cables attached to the computer, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).

+- 1 Locate the rocker switches on the system board.
+Refer to the label inside the computer or see "Identifying Parts on the System Board" on page 15. - 2 For normal diskette operation or for read-only diskette operation, set switch 8 as illustrated below.
 It might be helpful to use the end of a small screwdriver to set the switch.

-- To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 67.
+To work with another option, go to the appropriate section.

+To complete the installation, go to Chapter 7, "Completing the Installation" on page 68.